hfzSolutions/aggrafinder-portal/SEO_IMPLEMENTATION_GUIDE.md

-# SEO Implementation Guide for AI Tools Aggregator
+# SEO Implementation Guide for DeepList AI

 This guide outlines how to implement SEO improvements across the website to increase visibility in search engines and drive more organic traffic.